chrskerr/chrskerr/README.md

 - Building the beta of a community driven snorkelling, freediving & scuba dive site sharing page.
 The concept being that people can search and add their favourite locations, and help members of the community find interesting places to dive, especially while away from home.
 I'm trying right now to add augmented reality to the site so that they can see how the dive site fits around them.
 This is being built on React with Leaf & Three driving the mapping and beginnings of AR.
 - Learning to mountain bike.
 - Practising holding my breath.
-- And exploring Australia with my partner in a van, while working from the road.
+- Exploring Australia with my partner in a van.
+- And working from the road.